Stainless Steel Fabrication

 • Punching: Punching duplex stainless steels is difficult due to their high strength, rapid work hardening, and resistance to tearing.
 It’s suggested to treat them as if they were twice the thickness of austenitic stainless steel.

-• Plasma and Laser Cutting: Duplex stainless steels can be processed using standard plasma and CNC laser cutting equipment with minimal adjustments.
+• Laser Cutting: Duplex stainless steels can be processed using standard laser cutting equipment with minimal adjustments.
 The higher thermal conductivity and low sulphur content may marginally affect optimal parameters.
-The Heat Affected Zone (HAZ) from plasma cutting is narrow and can be removed during normal machining or welding preparation.
+The Heat Affected Zone (HAZ) from cutting is narrow and can be removed during normal machining or welding preparation.

 • Machining: Duplex stainless steels typically boast yield strengths approximately twice that of non-nitrogen alloyed austenitic grades, and their initial work hardening rate is generally comparable to that of common austenitic grades.
 However, the chips formed during machining duplex stainless steel are strong and abrasive to tooling, particularly for the more highly alloyed duplex grades.
 Additionally, because duplex stainless steels are produced with minimal sulfur content, there is little aid for chip breaking.
 Due to these factors, duplex stainless steels are typically more challenging to machine compared to 300-series austenitic stainless steels with similar corrosion resistance.
 Machining duplex stainless steels requires higher cutting forces, and more rapid tool wear is typical.
 This increased difficulty in machinability, especially noticeable when using carbide tooling, underscores the need for careful consideration and adjustments during machining operations.